dimipapadeas/openwis-tutorials/OWT-7/README.md

 ####  Apache Aries
  The Aries project will deliver a set of pluggable Java components enabling an enterprise OSGi application programming model.
-This includes implementations and extensions of applicationfocused specifications deﬁned by the OSGi Alliance Enterprise Expert Group (EEG) and an assembly format for multi-bundle applications, for deployment to a variety of OSGi based runtimes.
+This includes implementations and extensions of application focused specifications defined by the OSGi Alliance Enterprise Expert Group (EEG) and an assembly format for multi-bundle applications, for deployment to a variety of OSGi based runtimes.

  Enable the database related features :